-In Year 9, students will be invited to join the CoPE group which provides cross curricular study skills to support access to GCSE option subjects.
+In Year 10, students may be invited to join the ASDAN PSE group which provides cross curricular study skills to support access to GCSE option subjects.

-At Key stage 4, students will have additional Numeracy group support.
-Some Year 10 and Year 11 students will access 1:1 support in those subjects.
 All interventions are intended to further develop skills which facilitate inclusion in main stream lessons.
-They use evidenced based programmes,
+They use evidenced based programmes, e.g.

-- Ruth Miskin's Read Write Inc. Fresh Start

-- Talk About- social and communication skills
+- Implementing strategies to support those with language processing needs - Ruth Miskin's Read Write Inc. Fresh Start - Talk About- social and communication skills - Entry Level Maths

-- Nurture (Network) UK resources.

-- Entry Level Maths